sidney-eliot/3d-artists-handbook/content/texture/baking-and-texturing-prep.md

 ![[image-2024-01-12-17-29-22.jpg]]
 _image by [EarthQuake](https://polycount.com/discussion/147227/skew-you-buddy-making-sense-of-skewed-normal-map-details) (1 bad normals, 2 good normals)_

-Marmoset Toolbag has a way of somewhat fixing this, by painting on a skew map one can re-orient the normal / skew direction to be at a 90° angle to the face.
+Marmoset Toolbag has a way of somewhat fixing this.
+By painting on a skew map one can re-orient the normal / skew direction to be at a 90° angle to the face.
 This solution is however tedious and won't work well on curved surfaces.
+So try to import the mesh with the best possible skewing, and fix the remaining problematic areas with this method.

-More on skewed normals in this Polycount [article](https://polycount.com/discussion/147227/skew-you-buddy-making-sense-of-skewed-normal-map-details). _(I don't fully agree, however, that adding edge loops to control shading is the best solution for the low mesh in the game industry.)_
+More on skewed normals in this Polycount [article](https://polycount.com/discussion/147227/skew-you-buddy-making-sense-of-skewed-normal-map-details). _(I don't fully agree with the statement, that adding edge loops to control shading is the best solution for the low mesh in the game industry.)_

 Other issue that bad normals & shading will cause are square grid patterns in the textures (in the shape of the topology from the low) as well as black spots.